-The Committee is comprised of 3 regular Hyde Park pickleball players with an enthusiasm to serve their resident community.
-The Hyde Park Pickleball Committee is appointed annually in January by the Hyde Park HOA Board of Directors.
-One Committee Member per year will rotate off in January to be replaced by a new member.
-Residents wishing to serve on the Pickleball Committee should submit their name and desire to serve to any HOA Board member.
+The Committee is comprised of regular Hyde Park pickleball players appointed by the Homeowners Association Board of Directors, in consultation with the current Pickleball Committee, that have an enthusiasm to serve their resident community.
+The Hyde Park Pickleball Committee is appointed annually by the Board of Directors after the HOA Annual Meeting.
+Terms are one year.

+Residents wishing to serve on the Committee should submit their name and desire to serve to any Committee member.
+The Pickleball Committee will submit nominations for the next Committee to the Board for approval.

 The Committee meets at least once per quarter and provides regular updates as needed to the HOA Board.
-The Committee meetings are open and will be announced in the Monday Morning Memo.
+The Committee meetings are open to all residents.